 - Driving north east up the Chamonix Valley we head to the small hamlet of Le Tour where a ski lift can be taken towards the Col de Balme (French – Swiss border) to start the pleasant 2 hour walk to the newly refurbished & excellently positioned Refuge Albert Premier (2702m).

 - This attractive & modern hut not only offers quick access to the glacier for an afternoon of mountaineering techniques training / refresher, it also presents an ideal sleeping altitude for the first night spent up high.
 The training includes efficient & effective use of crampons, ice axe and other equipment plus glacier travel techniques.
 An important grounding for the week ahead.
 A pleasant relaxed evening is spent in the hut after making sure equipment is ready for an alpine, pre dawn start, the next morning…

 - After yesterdays training / refresher, this is an opportunity straight away to put things in to practice and climb this classic introductory alpine peak high on the French Swiss frontier.
-After an 0400 breakfast the walk to the glacier begins where the team rope up for a team trek round to the start of the scrambling section.
-You can read about the ascent of the Aiguille du Tour and staying in the Albert Premier in our dedicated short article.
+After an 0400 breakfast the walk to the glacier begins where the team rope up for a scenic and physical glacier journey practicing glacier travel techniques and acclimatising along the way.
+We usually climb the Tete Blanche but depending on the conditions and team we have also climbed the Aiguille du Tour & Petite Fourche.

 - The views across to the Matterhorn and Monte Rosa are spectacular as well as, closer to home, Mont Blanc.
 The descent takes us back via the Albert Premier Hut where an early lunch can be enjoyed on the sunny terrace.
 Then, a relaxing walk back through alpine meadows towards the Col de Balme takes us back to the ski lifts of Le Tour.